cisagov/dotgov-home/pages/registration/registration.md

 Once the online form is complete, we will adjudicate the request in **approximately 20 business days**.

-### Step 5: Add name server addresses (if not yet done)
+### Step 5: Add name server addresses (if not done yet)

-If approved, you'll be given a final opportunity to add name server addresses to the .gov registrar, if they haven't already been added.
-This is a critical last step: your domain will not be active in the .gov zone until your name servers are answering authoritatively.
+If approved, you'll be given a final opportunity to add name server addresses to the .gov registrar.
+This is a critical step: your domain will not be active in the .gov zone until your name servers are answering authoritatively.

 ### Security best practices